 CVE is termed Common Vulnerabilities and Exposure, used to identify and track the vulnerabilities.
 However, not all vulnerabilities have a CVE number.
 You should never settle to just remediate security flaws with CVE data because hackers are on the lookout for more sophisticated ways to cause cyber threats.
 An increase in the vulnerabilities unassigned with CVE numbers will also create new doorways for hackers to attack the computing environment.
 In order to combat these challenges, a continuous and automated vulnerability management tool is necessary.
 It provides a data-driven approach to discover, assess, and act against all sorts of vulnerabilities.

 Continuous scanning and assessment tackle your biggest challenges of taking cyberhygiene measures that don’t expose the computing environment to more risks.
 In reality, it is quite a difficult task to achieve without the aid of a continuous and automated remediation program.
 It offers you the necessary data to make an informed decision and remediate vulnerabilities faster than a hacker can discover and exploit them.
 Such automated programs are beneficial in cybersecurity battles and likely to eliminate the possibility of cyber-attacks.

 Continuous and Automated Vulnerability Management

 It is best to ensure that your approach is always data-driven in a complex computing network.
 You must accurately map the identified vulnerability to the appropriate remediation action, which is quite time-consuming.
-After addressing the security flaws, a final vulnerability scan is needed to ensure that they are fixed.
+After addressing the security flaws, a final vulnerability scan needs to ensure that it is fixed.
 These processes consume enormous IT resources, so continuous automated vulnerability management solutions fasten the process with a timely remediation approach.
 It offers the following benefits: